Xeverous/filter_spirit/doc/filter_template.md

 Notes:

-- This is a recommendation, constructive criticizm welcomed.
 - The following template is not the only one possible.
+The order of blocks is not (yet) optimized.
-- The following template is a generic mapping filter - if you are very into racing/leveling or private leagues you may have a very different structure.
+- The following template is a generic solo mapping filter - if you are very into racing/leveling/MF parties or private leagues you may have a very different structure.
 - The following template is targeted at middle-experienced player.
 If you measure your clear speed in maps per minute and DPS in Shapers per second you will likely have a very different view on what should be picked up.

 ## currency